Healthdirect Free Australian health advice you can count on.

 Key facts

-• Trichotillomania is a condition where people feel a strong urge to pull out their hair.
+• Trichotillomania is a condition where you feel a strong urge to pull out your hair — typically from your head and eyelashes.

-• Pulling hair out can temporarily release tension, giving a feeling of relief.
+• Pulling hair out can temporarily release tension, giving you a feeling of relief.

 • You may find that stress triggers your hair-pulling, or you may do it when you feel relaxed.

-• Trichotillomania can cause thinning hair or bald spots and other physical and psychological symptoms.
+• Trichotillomania can cause thinning hair or bald spots and other symptoms.

-• Trichotillomania can be treated with psychological therapies, specifically cognitive behavioural therapy (CBT), or other behaviour change strategies.
+• Trichotillomania can be treated with cognitive behavioural therapy (CBT) and other behaviour change strategies.

 What is trichotillomania?